Dockerize Nuxt.js

 image: blowstack/nuxt-app:latest

-Build all images once again based on the changed docker-compose.yml file.
+Rebuild all images based on the updated docker-compose.yml file:

 docker-compose up --build -d

-Congrats!
-From now on you can easily commit changes to your nuxt-app image, push to the registry and run anywhere in minutes without complicated configuration.
+Congratulations!
+You can now easily commit changes to your Nuxt app image, push it to the registry, and run it anywhere in minutes without the need for complicated configuration.

 Next steps

-You can add any service to work with your nuxt image.
-In the next parts we will cover more sophisticated services implementations and solve some problems which can cause you a headache when dockerizing Nuxt.js app.
+You're free to add any service to work alongside your Nuxt image.
+In subsequent parts, we will delve into more sophisticated service implementations and address some common challenges encountered when dockerizing Nuxt.js apps.